iklimantov/web-app/README.md

 A database is connected with the ability to add, edit, and delete entries from one of the site's pages.

-To run the site on the localhost, use python.\manage.py runserver, located in the \itproger folder
+To run the site on the localhost, locate into the \itproger and use python.\manage.py runserver